-- What facts and figures can help you motivate your demands? - What experiences can you quote that will support your case?

-Are there laws, regulations, agreements or precedents that might assist?

-What other factors in the environment might affect your case?

-Where is your opponent weak and where are they strong?

-Where are your opponent's decisions taken?

-Who are your potential allies and supporters?
+- What facts and figures can help you motivate vour demands? - What experiences can you quote that will support your case? - Are there laws, regulations, agreements or precedents that might assist? - What other factors in the environment might affect your case? - What are the likely reactions of your negotiating counterpart? - Where is your opponent weak and where are they strong? - Where are you weak and where are you strong? - Where are your opponent's decisions taken? - Who are your potential allies and supporters?